mircealungu/se-course-best-practices/Deliverables.md

 4. A Final Presentation will be delivered by every team in the last lecture of the course.

 5. Final Submission -- should include the final versions of the Requirements and Architecture Documents as well as the final version of the code.
+Everything is submitted via a PR to the master of the project on GitHub.
+If the software has also been deployed online or in an app store, the link should be in the Readme.md of the master.

 Two Week Iterations